yargs/yargs-parser/README.md

 * `error`: populated with an error object if an exception occurred during parsing.
 * `aliases`: the inferred list of aliases built by combining lists in `opts.alias`.
 * `newAliases`: any new aliases added via camel-case expansion.
+* `configuration`: the configuration loaded from the `yargs` stanza in package.json.

 ### Configuration